Information for applicants and quick questions

-The 2018 Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry (the Awards) is a competitive grants programme that aims to support young people to undertake a project on an innovative or emerging scientific issue, including biophysical and social sciences, which will contribute to the ongoing success and sustainability of Australia's agricultural, fisheries and forestry industries.
+The 2021 Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry is a competitive grants program that supports young people to undertake a project on an innovative or emerging scientific issue, including biophysical and social sciences, which will contribute to the ongoing success and sustainability of Australia's agriculture, fisheries and forestry industries.

-The Science Awards are coordinated by the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), in the Australian Government Department of Agriculture and Water Resources.
+The Science Awards are coordinated by the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), in the Australian Government Department of Agriculture, Water and the Environment.

 Who can apply?

-Applications are open to young people between 18 and 35 years of age, who are working, employed or studying in agriculture, fisheries or forestry related industries.
+Applications are open to young people aged 18 and 35 years who are working, employed or studying in agriculture, fisheries or forestry related industries.

 To be eligible, applicants must:

-- be Australian citizens or permanent residents (proof required) by the closing date.
+- be Australian citizens or permanent residents (proof required) by Friday 4 October 2020

-- be working, employed or studying in an agriculture, fisheries or forestry related industry (including food and sustainable natural resource management).
-Proof such as a letter of employment, scholarship or pay slip may be requested.
+- be working, employed or studying in an agriculture, fisheries or forestry related industry (including food and sustainable natural resource management) in Australia.
+Proof such as a letter of employment, scholarship or pay slip may be requested

-- not be employed by a sponsoring organisation in the award category they are applying for, and not have an immediate family member (eg a sibling or parent) who is employed by a sponsoring organisation in their selected award category.
+- not be employed by a sponsoring organisation in the award category they are applying for, and not have an immediate family member (a sibling or parent) who is employed by a sponsoring organisation in their selected award category

 - is related to a significant, long standing or emerging issue in an agriculture, fisheries or forestry related industry